AkdM/truenas-scale-charts/charts/agentdvr/3.7.7/README.md

 Configuration
 -------------

-The following table lists the configurable parameters of the IPFS chart and their default values.
+The following table lists the configurable parameters of the Agent DVR chart and their default values.

 | Parameter                                        | Description                                                                                                                             | Default                          |
 |:-------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------|